ABEVIntegrations/lfdataview/docs/_deployment/SELF_HOSTING_GUIDE.md

 # Self-Hosting Guide

-**Last Updated:** 2025-11-25
+**Last Updated:** 2025-12-09
-**Version:** 1.0 (Community Edition - Stateless)
+**Version:** 1.0 (Community Edition - Read-Only)

 ## Overview

-Guide for deploying LF DataView on your own server.
-The Community Edition uses stateless authentication with no database required.
+Guide for deploying LFDataView Community Edition on your own server.
+The Community Edition is read-only and uses stateless authentication with no database required.

 ## Prerequisites